 Broadclyst to bat, with their opening bowler now opening the batting.
 After tucking into tea he tucks into the opening bowlers.
 Stu, who has managed to temporarily dispense with the shuffle but is now even slower, is tonked all over, including a straight six but then gets his man, with Matthew taking a sharp catch behind the stumps, something which is repeated a few overs later when the same combination account for another Broadclyst bat.
 New batsmen find it hard to score, Phil bowls well from the other end, and then when Gavin and Tim are first change the runs remain elusive.
 Gav, as is his want, takes some wickets and hopes begin to form in Bodley minds, we’ve got this, until we remember it’s a timed game, it’s not a case of stopping them scoring , it’s a case of getting them all out.
 But wickets carry on falling, and then the skipper has a moment of pure genius.
 ‘Dave, next over this end…’

-There are t-shirts available of the Aussie innings at Trent Bridge last Ashes, James has one.
-We need to do the same for the Busby moment - ‘W + + + W . + 4 .
-1’.
-Take the wides and the runs out and that is a two wicket maiden.
-The second wicket though will live long in the memory.
-A Braodclyst young buck comes out, helmeted and bristling with youthful intent.
-The first three balls faced are leg-side wides which he ignores (no doubt something he deeply regrets now) the fourth is straight and high, he waits for the lift following bounce, which never comes and is clean bowled.
-The look of disbelief at the umpire, surely you can’t give that out?, is priceless as is the epic disbelief back in the pavilion.
+There are t-shirts available of the Aussie innings at Trent Bridge last Ashes - James has one (and so does Dave now - Ed).
+First ball, fielders flagging under the heat, Dave whirls in ...bowls him!
+Brilliant stuff, inspired.
+Next up a Braodclyst young buck comes out, confident and bristling with youthful intent.
+The first three balls faced are leg-side wides which he ignores (no doubt something he deeply regrets now) the fourth is straight and high, he waits for the lift as it pitches on a good length ...which never comes and he is clean bowled under the bat.
+The look of disbelief at the umpire - surely that didn't just happen? - is priceless, as is the epic disbelief back in the pavilion.
 For him cricket is a cruel game but for Dave and the team it is a fantastic moment, one of the best in the long history of the team.
 The over is captured in glorious Technicolor on a popular video sharing website, link at the foot of this report.